Has a beautiful coat that's flowing and feathered!

 Irish Setters are good dogs for families with children.
 Their temperament is a wonderful mix of playfulness and affection.
 Also, keep in mind that these dogs grow to be 60 to 70 pounds so they should be monitored while playing with toddlers or small children.
 Sometimes these dogs get very excited and may accidentally knock over a child in all the fun!

 Dogs Similar to Irish Setters

-There a few dog breeds similar to the Irish Setter.
+There are a few dog breeds similar to the Irish Setter.
 The Golden Retriever, the Labrador Retriever, and the Chesapeake Bay Retriever are all examples.

-• Golden Retriever-Golden Retrievers share several traits with Irish Setters including a friendly, affectionate temperament.
+• Golden Retriever: Golden Retrievers share several traits with Irish Setters including a friendly, affectionate temperament.
 They are both energetic, family dogs.

-• Labrador Retriever-Labrador Retrievers and Irish Setters grow to be about the same size.
+• Labrador Retriever: Labrador Retrievers and Irish Setters grow to be about the same size.
 Plus, they are both sporting dogs taken on hunting trips to track down prey.

-• Chesapeake Bay Retriever-This is another high-energy dog.
+• Chesapeake Bay Retriever: This is another high-energy dog.
 They are taken as companions on hunting trips and are members of the sporting group.

-Popular Names for Irish Setter
+Popular Names for Irish Setters

 Some of the most popular names for Irish Setters:

 There have been many famous Irish setters throughout history including:

 - Elcho: One of the first Irish Setters to move stateside and a championship-level dog.
 Elcho produced nearly 200 puppies in the 1870s and helped establish the popularity of the breed.